 The Master’s Project is an in-depth study of a topic in your area of academic interest and the topic’s interface with Adlerian psychology.
 In consultation with a Master’s Project Chairperson, you select an academic topic of professional or personal interest and/or community significance and examine it through both a field perspective as well as an Adlerian lens.
 The project is an in-depth investigation of this topic, including the history of the issue, current status, clinical/practical utilization, and future implications.
 Students have 12 months to complete their Master's Project from the time they begin 602 - Development of the Master's Project.
 Upon successful completion of the Master's Project, the Chairperson schedules the oral exam, the final capstone for program completion.
 If the Master's Project is not completed in 12 months a continuation fee equal to 1 credit is charged every semester until the Master's Project is completed along with the Oral Defense.

-Adler Master's Project Guidelines
+Adler Master's Project Guidelines FAQ and Form

 Two Paths for Completing the Master’s Project